Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Conclusions

 \section{Conclusions}

 The solvability of the output corridor impulsive control problem is investigated.
-It is proven that the output of a linear positive plant comprising a cascade of three first-order blocks can always be controlled to a pre-defined corridor of values by a pulse-modulated feedback.
+It is proven that for the linear positive plant comprising a cascade of three first-order blocks, a stationary 1-cycle satisfying any prescribed positive output corridor always exists under pulse-modulated feedback.
 The obtained result is shown to be useful in feasibility analysis of identified minimal patient-specific pharmacokinetic-pharmacodynamic models.
 The algorithm for calculating the exact upper and lower bounds of the stationary periodic solution with one firing of the impulsive feedback on the least period (1-cycle) allows solving the converse problem.
 Then, for a desired output corridor and given plant model, the drug dose and inter-dose period can be calculated and compared to clinically practiced regimen.